-A devoted advocate of diversity in the arts, Francesca serves on the board of the Stanford Asian American Theater Project (founded in 1978 by David Henry Hwang).
+A devoted advocate of diversity in the arts, Francesca served on the board of the Stanford Asian American Theater Project (founded in 1978 by David Henry Hwang).
 With AATP, Francesca made her Stanford theatrical debut as Desdemona Wong in a sold-out run of Lauren Yee's Ching Chong Chinaman.
-She also produced and performed in Congrats!
-You've Been Type(cast), a concert that explored typecasting and non-traditional casting in musical theatre.
-In 2015, she served as assistant to director Ed Iskandar for the National Asian American Theatre Company's world premiere of Charles Francis Chan Jr... in NYC (NY Times Critics Pick).
+She produced, performed in, and wrote original string arrangements for Congrats!
+You've Been (Type)cast, a concert that explored typecasting and non-traditional casting in musical theatre.
+As an intern at Stanford Live, the campus' arts presenting organization, she produced a roundtable discussion titled The Representation of Race in Stanford Theatre.

 A frequent competitor in vocal contests, Francesca was most recently awarded 2nd place in the 2016 Schubert Club Competition (Division 1 Voice).
 She placed 1st place in both the local Bay Area and regional Cal-Western NATS competitions in 2015.
 She swept the the 2014 San Francisco/Bay Area NATS Competition, winning 1st place in all three divisions for which she was eligible (Aria, Art Song, and Musical Theater) as well as the Katherine Harvey Prize.
 Other first place honors include the Classical Singer High School Regional Competition, the National Association of Teachers of Singing (NATS) Minnesota Auditions, and the Thursday Musical Young Artist Competition (High School Voice).
 As the winner of the Dakota Valley Symphony Rising Star Concerto/Aria Competition in 2012, Francesca performed in concert with the Dakota Valley Symphony, singing "The hours creep on apace" from Gilbert and Sullivan's HMS Pinafore.